Oil and Gas Terms Beginning with “G” — Page 2

 What Is Gas Lift?
 Gas lift is an artificial lift method that injects compressed gas down the casing-tubing annulus and into the production tubing through a series of gas lift valves, aerating the produced fluid column… Read more →

-A generic term referring to all possible routes for annular gas entry and propagation through and around the cement sheath.
-Gas migration is also known as annular gas flow.
-Read more →
+Gas migration is the generic term for all the routes by which gas enters the wellbore annulus and propagates through and around the cement sheath, and it is also known as annular gas flow.
+It describes the unwanted… Read more →

 A poroussandlayer or sand body charged with natural gas.
 Read more →